astraDisastra/mnist_project/README.md

 main.c
 ```

-Runs the full experiment.
-It loads the dataset, initializes the network, trains it, evaluates it, and prints test accuracy.
+Contains the main program.
+It loads the data, initializes the network, trains the model, evaluates it, and prints the results.

 ```text
 nn.h
 ```

-Contains the neural network structure and learning logic, including forward propagation, softmax, loss, prediction, training, and evaluation.
+Contains the neural network structure and the main learning logic, including forward propagation, prediction, loss, training, and evaluation.

 ```text
 mnist_loader.c
 ```

-Reads MNIST image and label files from disk.
+Contains the functions that read the MNIST image and label files.

 ```text
 mnist_loader.h
 ```

-Defines the MNIST dataset structure and loader functions.
+Defines the dataset structure and function declarations for loading and freeing MNIST data.

 ---

 ## Expected Dataset Layout

-The program expects the MNIST files to be inside an `images/` directory:
+The program expects the MNIST files to be stored in an `images/` directory.

 ```text
 images/